 Take Action to Treat Lung Disease

-Using the healing properties of adult cells, the Lung Institute can help promote the healing of lungs damaged by disease.
-Cells are harvested from the patient’s own blood or bone marrow, and returned to the patient where they can begin to promote healing.
-Adult cells live in blood and bone marrow tissue.
-They naturally respond to injury or illness.
+Using the healing properties of cells, the Lung Institute may help promote the healing of lungs damaged by disease.
+Cells are harvested from the patient’s own blood, and returned to the patient where they may begin to promote healing.
+Cells naturally respond to injury or illness.
 However, since cells don’t act quickly enough on their own, cellular therapy is used to expedite this natural healing process.